mdfnam/QnA/Branches of Arabic.md

 **Note:** We will start our study with Nahu - Arabic Grammar and with time, as the need arises, we will learn vocabulary.

-## Importance of Arabic Grammar
-Grammar teaches us the way to put vocabulary in a proper and organized way so that it make sense.
-After learning it, we will not only be able to translate a sentence correctly but also understand:
-- How Allah (SWT) put these words together?
-- Why did Allah (SWT) put these words together in such an order?
-- What if we rearranged them?

 ---